Mid-week holidays in 2026 – a total of 9 public holidays fall on weekdays

 While Midsummer Eve and Christmas Eve aren't official public holidays, they are typically assigned as holidays in employment contracts.

-In 2025, the number of mid-week holidays falling between Monday and Friday is practically the highest possible.
+In 2025, the number of mid-week holidays falling between Monday and Friday was 10, which is practically the highest possible.
 There are 11 mid-week holidays a year that are not assigned to the weekend, and of them, at least one falls on a Saturday or Sunday every year.

 During the calendar year, mid-week holidays predominantly occur in December and January.
 July–November is the longest stretch with no mid-week holidays during the calendar year.